hgroman/scrapersky-backend/Docs/Docs_15_Master_Plan/review-me-AI_Handoff_20250531.md

 Report success to the user, confirming that the vector DB is set up and ready for use, and that you are ready to begin scanning the codebase for Layer 4 compliance issues.

 Good luck, and remember to prioritize the user's explicit instructions above all else!

+---
+**Post-Script Clarification (Added 2025-06-01):** The "INCOMPLETE AND BLOCKED" status mentioned in Section 1 and 4.3 of this historical handoff document referred to the broader goal of ingesting *all* possible project documents into the vector database.
+This was subsequently resolved by establishing the foundational vector DB infrastructure and loading the initial 12 core architectural documents.
+The ingestion of the remaining "all documents" is now an ongoing, persona-managed process, as clarified by WindSurf.